Blosc/python-blosc/README.rst

-Any codec can be enabled (`=1`) or disabled (`=0`) on this build-path with the appropriate OS environment variables `INCLUDE_LZ4`, `INCLUDE_SNAPPY`, `INCLUDE_ZLIB`, and `INCLUDE_ZLIB`.
+Any codec can be enabled (`=1`) or disabled (`=0`) on this build-path with the appropriate OS environment variables `INCLUDE_LZ4`, `INCLUDE_SNAPPY`, `INCLUDE_ZLIB`, and `INCLUDE_ZSTD`.
 By default all the codecs in Blosc are enabled except Snappy (due to some issues with C++ with the `gcc` toolchain).

 Compiler specific optimisations are automatically enabled by inspecting